ahmedsaadie/finance/README.md

 Let's look at the two architectures.

 3.1 - 2-layer neural network
-3.2 - L-layer deep neural network
+3.2 - 5 -layer deep neural network
-3.3 - General methodology

 the Deep Learning methodology to build the model:
 1. Initialize parameters / Define hyperparameters
 2. Loop for num_iterations:
     a.
 Forward propagation